matt-gross-27/social-network-api/README.md

   - Must be between 1 and 280 characters
 - ```createdAt```
   - Date
-  - default value to the current timestamp
+  - default value: current timestamp
 - ```username``` (The user that created this thought)
   - String
   - Required